Meet the Executive Board

 Position Description:

-Standards mainly approve and manage the archives of registered socials.
-I also meet with chapters who may be having organizational standards issues and put mechanisms in place to mitigate these issues.
-Some of these mechanisms require programming that I present or put on for chapters.
-I also work with IFC VP of Conduct to monitor the social policy and suggest and enforce changes to it as they are needed.
+The Vice President of Standards mainly approves and manages registered socials.
+The VP of Standards also serves as the Peer Accountability Officer and meets with chapters who may be having organizational standards issues and puts mechanisms in place to mitigate these issues.
+Some of these mechanisms require programming that presented or put on for chapters.
+The officer also works with the IFC VP of Conduct to monitor the social policy and suggest and enforce changes to it as they are needed.

 Contact: alvareok@miamioh.edu